JosepMartiElias/My-MDEF-journal/README.md

 This is a template for the student's personal repository during the _Master in Design for Emergent Futures (MDEF - Fab Lab Barcelona / IAAC)_.

-First use: visit [the documentation on how to set up everything](https://fablabbcn-projects.gitlab.io/learning/fabacademy-local-docs/guides/code/gitsetup/) for git(lab/hub) and then:
+First use: visit [the documentation on how to set up everything](https://fablabbcn-projects.gitlab.io/learning/fabacademy-local-docs/guides/code/gitsetup/) for github and then:

 ```
 git clone git@github.com:fablabbcn/mdef-template.git